Build Wealth and Prosper

 How to Build Wealth? #

 Wealth is “an abundance of valuable possessions or money.”
-An abundance of money is accumulated by living below your means = spend less than you earn and invest the savings.
+An abundance of money is accumulated by living below your means, or spending less than you earn and investing the difference.

-Minimize expenses and maximize income to increase your savings rate, thereby increasing your ability to acquire more assets and become wealthy faster.
+Maximize income and minimize expenses to increase your savings rate, and hence your ability to invest more money and build wealth faster.

 Cash Flow Patterns diagram showing income, expenses, assets, and liabilities